Hi there, I’m Ben! 👋

 Other

-Beyond my own research, I am also trying to help foster interdisciplinary collaboration (co-developing an app), enhance the visibility of female and non-binary scientists (co-organising Soapbox Science Tübingen), and generally make academia a more healthy place (as a mental heath first aider, a ‘confidant’ contact person in the Tübingen AI community, and promoting mental health awareness).
+In the service of science more broadly, I am also engaged in efforts to facilitate interdisciplinary collaboration (developing an app), increase the visibility of female and non-binary scientists (organising Soapbox Science Tübingen), and support well-being in academia (as a mental health first aider, a ‘confidant’ contact person in the Tübingen AI community, and a promoter of mental health awareness).

 Outside of work, I enjoy (among other things) literature, music, travelling (especially to visit friends), and all sorts of sports.